Janakpur: Roadways

 Frequent bus services operate between Janakpur and other Nepalese cities.
 Within the city, cycle rickshaws, electric rickshaws, tempos (three-wheeled vehicles), and buses are available.
 A few bus services operate to the Indian cities of Sitamarhi, Patna, Delhi and Ayodhya as part of the Ramayan Circuit, promoting religious tourism in Nepal and India.
+It will be connected to the proposed Ram-Janaki Path highway at Bhitthamore in India near Indo-Nepal border.
+The proposed highway of Ram-Janaki Path in India will provide direct connectivity to the culturally tied city of Ayodhya from Janakpur.